-- Traffic and repeat business, with less marketing effort.
+- Traffic and repeat business.
 Amazon already owns the brand power, and you get a boost just from being listed on the site.
-That doesn't mean you can sit back and relax completely, but you don't have to put in the SEO work to make your own site rank.
+That doesn’t mean you can sit back and relax completely, but you don’t have to put in the SEO and marketing work to make your own site rank.

 - Automatic trust.
 People won’t worry if you’re secure and trustworthy for payments and shipments.
 Amazon builds in a lot of protection for shoppers, so they’re more likely to take a chance on you.

-- Access to Amazon resources, including shipping and fulfillment options, shipping discounts, the third-party seller community and Amazon customer service.
+- Access to Amazon resources.
+These include shipping and fulfillment options, shipping discounts, the third-party seller community and Amazon customer service.